You’ve seen the lists. Things like: 37 things to buy now, 77 things that will disappear, and so on.

 And, by the way, Bass Pro Shop has dry boxes.
 Click their ad and type dry box in their site’s search box if you want to get some.

-Here’s more perspective: Are Guns and Ammo the New Gold and Silver?
+Here’s more perspective to consider: Are Guns and Ammo the New Gold and Silver?

 Riverwalker adds further perspective on stocking up on ammo as a barter solution and alternative to gold.